textiles-lab/autoknit/README.md

 ## Building

-You will need Perforce's Jam/MR tool to build, along with the SDL2 library (opengl + mouse handling), the glm math headers library, and the Eigen linear algebra library.
+You will need Perforce's Jam/MR tool to build, along with the SDL2 library (opengl + mouse handling), the glm math library, and the Eigen linear algebra library.

 MacOS setup:
 ```